Civita Castellana Cathedral: Exterior

 The cathedral has three entrance gates.
 The central one is sided by four Corinthian columns, two of which stand on marble lions.
 Under the right lion is the representation of a child, a symbol of the faithful entering the church.
-The lunettes over the side gates have Cosmatesque mosaic decorations; the right lunette has also the representation of the "Blessing Christ".
+The lunettes over the side gates have Cosmatesque mosaic decorations; the right lunette has also a representation of "Christ blessing ".

 The cathedral has a Romanesque bell tower.

 Interior

 The church has a single nave, with side chapels which communicate with each other.
-The nave ends in a transept which precedes the raised presbytery, under which is the crypt.
+The nave ends in a transept which precedes the raised sanctuary, under which is the crypt.

 In the transept's arms are two monumental Baroque altars: the right one is dedicated to the Madonna of the Light, and incorporates an 11th-century fresco; the left-hand altar is dedicated to the Madonna of the Rosary, and has a 16th-century canvas surrounded by 15 panels, depicting the mystery of the rosary.